|Trail Features:||Waterfalls, Fall Aspens|

 |Parking Lot Longitude||-105.80001|

 The hike to Adams Falls begins from the East Inlet Trailhead near the town of Grand Lake on the west side of Rocky Mountain National Park.
-After turning into the Grand Lake area from Hwy 34 / Trail Ridge Road, drive 0.3 miles on West Portal Road until you reach a split in the road.
+After turning into the Grand Lake area from Hwy 34 / Trail Ridge Road, drive three-tenths of a mile on West Portal Road until you reach a split in the road.
 Stay left at this junction and continue on West Portal Road for another 2 miles to reach the trailhead.

 As the trail proceeds towards Adams Falls it passes through a mixed forest of pine and aspens.
 After only one-third of a mile you'll reach the Adams Falls Trail, a semi-loop that reconnects with the East Inlet Trail in less than two-tenths of a mile.
 Turn right at this junction and walk the short distance to an overlook of Adams Falls, a very impressive waterfall that drops roughly 55 feet in a series of steps through a narrow rock gorge.